Cage Announcer

 Taking it a step further… it’s not just Michael’s work inside the cage that sets him apart.

-Archive Gallery The lead up to Fight Night… Michael’s announcing is utilized to add that high-energy MMA atmosphere to the events leading up to Fight Night — Weigh-Ins, Press Conferences, and Media Workouts.
+The lead up to Fight Night… Michael’s announcing is utilized to add that high-energy MMA atmosphere to the events leading up to Fight Night — Weigh-Ins, Press Conferences, and Media Workouts.
 Michael not only adds the drama that only a Cage Announcer can deliver, but also takes on the responsibility to communicate event details, drive ticket sales, highlight the promoters upcoming shows, recognize sponsors, and create a feel for the events that are uniquely MMA.

-When Fight Night arrives… Michael’s work with the In-House crowd builds such genuine rapport that he can ensure the fans will be on their feet and yelling on ‘Q’ at the top of the show, and during any re-sets or critical re-joins from commercial breaks.
+When Fight Night arrives… Michael’s work with the In-House crowd builds such genuine rapport that he can ensure the fans will be on their feet and yelling on ‘q’ at the top of the show, and during any re-sets or critical re-joins from commercial breaks.
 Michael’s experience allows him to maintain this high energy atmosphere for as long as is needed to ensure that the broadcast has the right look and feel that is so critical to the show’s Producers.